17 Perfect Things to Do in Prague in Winter [2024-2025]

 View from across the Vltava river as taken from Vysehrad castle, looking at the other castle of Prague, the main one in the castle district.
 The sky is dark and a few lights are just starting to come on in the city.

-But in the winter, Prague Castle is even more ridiculously gorgeous, especially if you’re lucky enough to see the city with a dusting of snow.
+Ahh, Prague Castle.
+This place is a straight-up fairy tale every day of the year, even despite the insane crush of tourists.
+And in the winter, Prague Castle (Pražský Hrad) is even more ridiculously gorgeous, especially if you’re lucky enough to see the city with a dusting of snow.

-While visiting Prague Castle, you can’t miss the St. Vitus Cathedral, which is considered to be one of the most beautiful in the world, with gorgeous paintings and stained glass windows.
+As the largest castle complex in the world, Prague Castle is home to an enormous amount of history, secrets, and treasures.
+Among its many spectacular sights, you simply can’t miss the St. Vitus Cathedral, one of the most beautiful churches in the world, with gorgeous interior paintings and stained glass windows.

 Houses in the dark atmosphere of a cloudy day in Prague, on the Golden Lane of old-fashioned houses in pastel colors that once belonged to artisans living in this area.

 Finally, while you have your ticket for Prague Castle, don’t miss Golden Lane, a 16th-century row of houses owned by goldsmiths back several centuries ago.
+Around 70 years ago, they were painted in all sorts of colorful pastel hues, making it a much-loved photo spot now.

-Fun Fact: House number 22 used to be the home of Franz Kafka’s sister, and he lived and wrote here for two years! vSo if you’re a fan of his work, you should stop by here.
+Fun Fact: House #22 used to be the home of Franz Kafka’s sister, and he lived and wrote here for two years!
+So if you’re a fan of his work, you should stop by here.

+Pro Tip: The Prague Castle has insane lines pretty much all day long, which grow to hellacious proportions if you visit Prague around Christmas.
 Save hours by booking a skip-the-line ticket and tour, which you can present on your mobile (no need to print!).

-Additionally, if you buy a Prague City Card, admission is free, though it won’t include a skip-the-line ticket.
+Alternately, if you buy a Prague City Card, admission is free, though it won’t include a skip-the-line ticket.

-See some of the city’s best museums
+See some of the city’s best museums.

 View of one of the most famous statues of a figure on a horse in Prague, which is standing in front of a classical architecture building that is part of the city’s architectural landscape.